haskell-org/summer-of-haskell/content/ideas/lh-aliases.md

 ## Outcomes

-The main outcomes are a pull request with the implementation tests and code documentation, and a discussion of the analysis and the design in the corresponding issue.
+The main outcomes are a pull request with the implementation, tests, and code documentation, and a discussion of the analysis and the design in the corresponding issue.